 The Initiative provides for exemptions under s19(2) of the Act to allow exempted eligible sites to claim against the Medicare Benefits Schedule (MBS) for non-admitted, non-referred professional services (including nursing, midwifery, allied and dental services) provided in emergency departments and outpatient clinic settings.

-Queensland, Western Australia, New South Wales, South Australia and the Northern Territory all participate in the Initiative through a bilateral Memoranda of Understanding (MoU) with the Commonwealth which are currently active until 31 December 2020.
+Queensland, Western Australia, New South Wales, South Australia, Northern Territory and Victoria all participate in the Initiative through a bilateral Memoranda of Understanding (MoU) with the Commonwealth which are currently active until 31 December 2021.

-Tasmania and Victoria originally elected not to be part of the Initiative under the original COAG agreement but remain eligible to participate.
+Tasmania originally elected not to be part of the Initiative under the original COAG agreement but remain eligible to participate.

 What it Achieves?